 The calculation of fund management earnings is based on headline earnings attributable to ordinary shareholders, adjusted for the after tax and after bonus impact of sundry gains or losses disclosed in the consolidated statement of comprehensive income.
-These sundry gains and losses include the fair value and foreign exchange movements on investment securities held by the Group for seeding products.
+These sundry gains and losses include the net impact of the fair value and foreign exchange movements on investment securities held by the Group for seeding products.